Next Church Service Sunday May 25, 2025

 C: (copy) Thanks give to God.

-The Gospel lesson is from Luke chapter 20.
+The Gospel lesson is from John chapter 16.

 C: (copy) Glory to You, O Lord.